GAlexMES/ServerlessBenchmark/README.md

 ## Payload Test

 ```
-ServerlessBenchmarkAppInterface.py -t serverless_provider 4 execution_time
+ServerlessBenchmarkAppInterface.py -s 4 execution_time
 ```

-where serverless_provider is the provider;
-and execution_time is the amount of time the test should last.
+where execution_time is the amount of time the test should last.

 ## Overhead Language Test

 ```
-ServerlessBenchmarkAppInterface.py -t serverless_provider 5 execution_time
+ServerlessBenchmarkAppInterface.py -s 5 execution_time
 ```

-where serverless_provider is the provider;
-and execution_time is the amount of time the test should last.
+where execution_time is the amount of time the test should last.

 ## Memory Test

 ```
-ServerlessBenchmarkAppInterface.py -t serverless_provider 6 execution_time
+ServerlessBenchmarkAppInterface.py -s 6 execution_time
 ```

-where serverless_provider is the provider;
-and execution_time is the amount of time the test should last.
+where execution_time is the amount of time the test should last.

 ## Weight Test

 ```
-ServerlessBenchmarkAppInterface.py -t serverless_provider 7 execution_time
+ServerlessBenchmarkAppInterface.py -s 7 execution_time
 ```

-where serverless_provider is the provider;
-and execution_time is the amount of time the test should last.
+where execution_time is the amount of time the test should last.